bokeh/bokeh/examples/output/jupyter/ipywidgets/README.md

-Examples in this directory show off bokeh's capability to integrate with Jupyer widgets outside of JupyterLab or classical Notebook environments.
+Examples in this directory show off bokeh's capability to integrate with Jupyter widgets outside of JupyterLab or classical Notebook environments.
 All examples are bokeh server examples, so you run them with `bokeh server app_name`, and then you have to navigate to `http://localhost:5006/app_name`: